Gullu Yologlu: Books

-Family-life ceremonies of predominantly Muslim Azerbaijani Turks, Christian Gagauz and Khakas Turks and Lamaist (Tibetan Buddhist) Tuva Turks are studied in comparison, and common features in deeper layers are researched by delicately putting the religions aside that were adopted willingly or forcefully.
-The book reveals that roots of a lot of traditions and ceremonies of Turkic peoples that were thought to be derived from Islam, Christianity and Tibetan Buddhism were actually the same and related to shamanism and they continue their existence under current religious beliefs.
+Family-life ceremonies of predominantly Muslim Azerbaijani Turks, Christian Gagauz and Khakas Turks and Lamaist (Tibetan Buddhist) Tuva Turks are studied in comparison, and common features in deeper layers are researched by delicately putting aside the religions that were adopted willingly or forcefully.
+The book reveals that the roots of a lot of traditions and ceremonies of Turkic peoples that were thought to be derived from Islam, Christianity, and Tibetan Buddhism were actually the same and related to shamanism, and they continue their existence under current religious beliefs.